-10 Fall Wedding Favor Ideas
+10 Fall Wedding Favor Ideas Your Guests Will Love

 Whether you buy it or make it yourself, apple butter is a unique fall favor that not only looks the part, but tastes great too.
-Package the sweet spread into mini jars; cover each jar lid with fabric to match your wedding day colors; and tie them off with a thin piece of raffia and a small thank-you note.
+Package the sweet spread into mini jars, cover each jar lid with fabric to match your wedding day colors and tie them off with a thin piece of raffia.

 Custom cookbooks that combine favorite family recipes from both sides are perfect wedding favors year-round.
 But when filled with familiar fall recipes, they'll feel right on trend.

 Matches come in handy the most during chillier months, so gift your guests matchboxes with personalized labels.

 If your wedding is outdoors, make sure your guests stay warm and cozy with cute wraps, scarves or blankets they'll love for years to come.
 Drape them over the seats at your reception, or stock them in baskets at the ceremony.